 Matsya Festival is celebrated in the Alwar city of Rajasthan.
 The festival is an opportunity for locals to display their rich heritage and vibrant culture in 2 days.
-The events and activities scheduled during the festival are held at different forts and palaces in order to bring limelight to the hidden marvels from the bygone era.
+The events and activities scheduled during this festival of Rajasthan are held at different forts and palaces in order to bring limelight to the hidden marvels from the bygone era.
 The Matsya Festival is visited by tourists and history buffs from all over the country.
 Matsya Festival aka Matsya Utsav 2020 will be celebrated from 25th - 26th November.

 The name Matsya has been derived from the Sanskrit word Matsya which means fish.
 According to Hindu mythology, Lord Vishnu took Matsya avatar to save Manu, the very first person on earth.
 During the Vedic period, an Indo-Aryan clan that resided on the west side of the Yamuna river named its kingdom Matsya Mahajanpada.

 1. Enjoy Fun Activities and Adventure Sports.
 Trekking, parasailing, and hot air balloon rides are the major attraction of the Matsya Festival.
 The locals and tourists participate with great enthusiasm.
 Besides these sports, people can also participate in fun games such as tug of war, rumal jhapatta (handkerchief snatching), and teer andazi (archery).

 2. Exhibitions and Excursions.
 The festival also features an exhibition wherein handmade craft items are displayed.
 One can also witness ancient artefacts that have been extracted in excavations by ASI.
 Tourists can also opt for Alwar Darshan which is organized by the government during the Matsya Festival.
 The excursion tour will take you to several forts, palaces, wildlife sanctuaries, and lakes located in Alwar.

 - Day 1 Activities.
 The first day of the festival will begin with an aarti in the Shree Jagannath Ji Temple.
 The aarti will be followed by many fun activities such as eco trekking, hot air balloon ride, sand art performance, paddleboat race, along with folk music, and dance performances.